#1: Consult with your photographer

-That day: Make sure the clothes you want to wear are clean and pressed.
-If you’re using a makeup artist, come to the shoot with your face clean and product-free except for moisturizer.
+Day of: Wear or bring clean, pressed clothes (oh! what about those clothes?).
+If you’re using a makeup artist, come with face clean and product-free except for moisturizer.

 Women: Unless you’re experienced at applying makeup for photo shoots, studio lights, and outdoor scenarios, consider getting it done professionally for your headshot session.
 I can hook you up with makeup artists whose work I trust–they’ll know the makeup that looks fresh and natural on camera and will make you look your best.